 Barriers and captures

-When moving a token, you can make it arrive on a free square, or on a square where there are already one or more of your tokens.
+When moving a token, you can make it arrive on a free square, or on a square already occupied by one or more of your tokens.

 You can also move a token on a square occupied by a single token of your opponent, in which case it is captured.
 A captured token is placed in the bar and must re-enter the board before any other movement